AlexFergestad/AlexFergestad/README.md

 ### 💡 Goals:
         - Master Manual, UI, API, Web, & Mobile Testing with different frameworks and coding languages for each.

+        - Obtain deep expertise in nonfunctional testing such as performance, load, and reliability.

         - Master the testing pyramid.
 How each type of test plays a role in ensuring a quality software delivery.
 Ex: Unit, Integration, Component, End-To-End, etc.

         - Become an excellent communicator and mentor for others joining the industry.